Pomax/are-we-flying/README.md

 ## Sponsorship / donation

 Writing a 150 page tutorial (book?) takes time and effort.
-If you can appreciate that, click the [sponsor button](https://github.com/sponsors/Pomax) to help fund this kind of work either as a one-time thing, or on an on-going basis.
+If you can financially appreciate that, click the [sponsor button](https://github.com/sponsors/Pomax) to help fund this kind of work either as a one-time thing, or on an on-going basis.
 Anything you can spare is highly appreciated.

 ## Questions and comments